OMGDuke/raid-ready/readme.md

 ### Todo
 - Add restful routing eg http://localhost:8080/serverName/guildName.
 Currently a page refresh or clicking a player to visit their profile causes result data to be lost.
-- Add raid encounter specific breakdowns
+- Add raid encounter specific breakdowns.
-- Move api calls to a backend  server to hide api key in requests.
 - Update to 110 for Legion.
 - Add a filter based on guild rank to ensure alts aren't included.
 - Add ability to choose your region.